aidanborkan/Real-World-Data-Projects/README.md

 &
 Diastolic BP ≥ 90 mmHg on ≥ 2 occasions

-Accurate hypertension phenotyping is crucial for both clinical research and population health analytics, as it determines cohort inclusion, prevalence estimates, and treatment-outcome relationships.
+Accurate hypertension phenotyping is important for both clinical research and population health analytics, as it determines cohort inclusion, prevalence estimates, and treatment-outcome relationships.

 Data Sources and Methods: